4GeeksAcademy/python-beginner-programming-exercises/exercises/16-Random-Colors-Loop/README.md

 - In each iteration, generate a random number between 0 and 3 using the `randint()` function that we have seen in previous exercises.

-- Use the `get_color` function, in this exercise to find out what color corresponds to the number obtained.
+- Use the `get_color` function in this exercise, to find out what color corresponds to the number obtained.

 - Call (execute) the function `get_allStudentColors` and print its result in the console.